 Milan is well-known for its fashion and its shopping.
-Truth be told, there isn’t much else of interest.
-We did see the odd beautiful gallery and majestic park, but after being spoiled by the beauty of Venice, it was a little underwhelming.
+Truth be told, there wasn’t much else that piqued our interest.
+Perhaps we were travel weary… We did see the odd beautiful gallery and majestic park, but after being spoiled by the beauty of Venice, it was a little underwhelming.
 It did, however, make us homesick — with its trams and mish-mash collection of old and modern buildings, it very much reminded us of home in Melbourne.

 It was here, unfortunately, that we experienced the pushiest gypsies (be very careful in Piazza del Duomo) and the most exorbitantly expensive (and pathetically mediocre) meal of our trip.
 AUD$17 for a pot of beer.
 Damn.

 There is some great shopping to be had though, and we spoiled ourselves rotten — the last splurge before heading on home (I had to sit on my suitcase to close it AND I had to sacrifice my pillow…sob).